AndrewVSutherland/ell-adic-galois-images/models/README.md

-This folder contains Magma scripts and output files for computing models of modular curves.
+This folder contains Magma scripts and output files for computing models of modular curves as described in Section 7 of the paper [*l-adic images of Galois for elliptic curves over Q*](https://arxiv.org/abs/2106.11141).
 The main scripts are `model.m` and `whichtwist2.m`.

 - `model.m`: This script takes a command line parameter `N.i.g.n` indicating the label of the subgroup *H* (with *-I* in *H*) for which the modular curve *X\_H* should be